xoplog/xop-go/README.md

 Expect the following changes as development continues:

-- Log line keys (for key/value attributes) will become typed and pre-registered (cheap, inline-possible registrations, not complex)

 - API changes as additional features are added

   Currently xop has no metrics support.
 That will change and adding metrics will probably be the biggest API change

-- xopresty and xopotel will split off to their own repos.

-- Additional base loggers are coming

-  A full-fidelity console logger is expected soon.

 - Additional gateway base loggers will be written